FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 - The weld_seam_database folder (for weld seam databases)

-During the export process, AIRLab will display a pop-up window indicating that the data package is being exported, as shown in Figure 4-95.
+During the export process, AIRLab will display a pop-up window indicating that the data package is being exported, as shown in the figure below.
 If cancellation is needed, click the "Cancel Export" button in the pop-up.

 .. figure:: analysis/4/95.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-95  User data is currently being packaged and exported
+.. centered:: Figure 3-97  User data is currently being packaged and exported

-Once completed, AIRLab will show another pop-up confirming the export and displaying the export path of the data package, as shown in Figure 4-96.
+Once completed, AIRLab will show another pop-up confirming the export and displaying the export path of the data package, as shown in the figure below.

 .. figure:: analysis/4/96.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-96   User data export completed
+.. centered:: Figure 3-98   User data export completed

 .. important::
     If a user initiates the export function but any of the folders listed above do not exist, AIRLab will display a pop-up notification indicating the names and paths of the missing folders.
 The user must create these missing files or folders before proceeding with the export.